Study of CPO resonances on the intercombination line in $^{173}$Yb: Conclusions

 \section{Conclusions}

 In summary, we have studied CPO resonances in the odd isotope $\rm {^{173}Yb} $.
-The magnetic sublevel structure of the intercombination line used in this study is such that the peak at line center, which is due to both CPT and CPO resonances, does not split into multiple peaks in the presence of a B field; this is different from the even isotope used in our previous work \cite{SIN15}.
+The magnetic sublevel structure of the intercombination line used in this study is such that the peak at line center does not split into multiple peaks in the presence of a B field, which is quite different from the even isotope used in our previous work \cite{SIN15}.
 The effect of a B field is to cause the pump beam to be detuned from resonance, which results in a reduced scattering rate from the excited state of the transition.
-The effect of this on the resonance peak is to reduce its linewidth.
+The effect of this on the CPO resonance peak is to reduce its linewidth.
 The linewidth reduces to a subnatural value of 100 kHz with a magnetic field of 330 mG.
-Such subnatural features could lead to new mechanisms for sub-Doppler cooling in divalent atoms compared to the more commonly used monovalent alkali-metal atoms \cite{MCF16}.
+Such features could lead to new mechanisms for sub-Doppler cooling in divalent atoms compared to the more commonly used monovalent alkali-metal atoms \cite{MCF16}.